Student Welfare and Counselling Services

 Student Services are situated on the ground floor of the Nunnery Court building beside Well Green.
 We work as an integrated team to support the medical and emotional needs of students and their families.
 We aim to promote the positive wellbeing and safety of our students.

 Students have access to the medical room from 8.30am to 3.30pm if they need access to medication or treatment for an injury or medical condition.
 Students may access the room before school, at break or lunchtime.
 During lessons they must gain permission from their Teacher or Tutor to visit via their planner unless there is an emergency.
-In an emergency students may access the Nurse immediately or the Nurse may be called to them.
-Students may spend short periods of time in the medical room receiving treatment or if they are declared not fit for school by the Nurse they may be asked to return home during the school day.
-The Nurse will be responsible for calling the parent/carer to make these arrangements.
+In an emergency students may access the medical room immediately or the Medical Room Manager may be called to them.
+Students may spend short periods of time in the medical room receiving treatment or if they are declared not fit for school.
+They may be asked to return home during the school day.
+The Medical Room Manager will be responsible for calling the parent/carer to make these arrangements.

-In the event of a student needing to attend hospital the parent/carer will be contacted by the School Nurse and /or an ambulance called.
+In the event of a student needing to attend hospital the parent/carer will be contacted and/or an ambulance called.
 If possible we would prefer the parent/carer to accompany the student to hospital but in an emergency a member of staff will attend until the parent/carer can get there.

-Medication can be dispensed by the Nurse with permission from the parent/carer and it is kept under supervision in the medical room.
-Paracetemol can be supplied and dispensed by the Nurse with parent/carer permission.
-This will require a phone call from the nurse at the time.
+Medication can be dispensed with permission from the parent/carer and is kept under supervision in the medical room.
+Paracetamol can be supplied and dispensed with parent/carer permission.

-Staff are provided with regular training sessions by the Nurse on how to support students with medical conditions such as asthma, diabetes and the use of an Epi-pen.
-They are also offered basic life support training.
-We have three defibrillators on site and staff are reminded of their locations and how to use them during staff training sessions throughout the year.
+We have three defibrillators on site and staff are reminded of their locations and how to use them.
 Students are also given advice on how to ensure they keep themselves as healthy as possible especially if they have medical conditions such as asthma and diabetes.
 For example new asthmatics are shown the optimum method of using their inhalers.

-National vaccinations programmes are supported by the Nurse in school and consent forms are distributed and collected through the medical room.
-Nurses from the community carry out the vaccination programmes and they liaise closely with the School Nurse regarding arrangements for coming into school.
+National vaccinations programmes are supported in school and consent forms are distributed and collected through the medical room.
+Nurses from the community carry out the vaccination programmes and they liaise closely with the school regarding arrangements for coming into school.

 There are a number of First Aid trained staff who provide cover for lunch breaks and at times when the Nurse is called to an emergency on site.
 For further details please see the ‘Supporting Students at School with Medical Conditions Policy’ also on the school website.